 This process repeats all along the length of the axon, transmitting the electrical impulse.
 When nerve channels are damaged by physical trauma, the body may feel extreme pain, causing muscle tension, which can spread the pain and discomfort to other, nearby parts of the body.
 If nerve channels are interrupted by chemical interference (drugs or toxins), the body may not feel anything locally.

-Chiropractors are experts in diagnosing and treating neuromusculoskeletal conditions such as these, and they have developed a wide range of safe and effective therapies that do not require drugs or surgery.
+When the nerve pathway becomes obstructed, it's known as a Subluxation.
+Dr. Jay and Dr Christina are experts in diagnosing and treating subluxations and they have developed a wide range of safe and effective therapies that do not require drugs or surgery that allow your body to function at it's optimum potential.